igamane/Hedera-Africa-Hackathon---TeamFirst/README.md

 ## Core Idea
 - **Problem:** African clubs struggle to accept borderless, transparent contributions from global fanbases.
 - **Solution:** Fans connect Hedera wallets, select a club, and send instant, low-fee HBAR donations that are mirrored to Hedera Consensus Service (HCS) for auditable receipts.
 Clubs receive dashboards, fan leaderboards, and marketing-ready proof of support.
-- **Hackathon Fit:** Combines Hedera smart wallet tooling, consensus messaging, and community engagement to deliver a polished MVP in a weekend sprint.

 ## Feature Highlights
 | Area | What it Delivers |